roseylikeme/code-rare/README.md

 Once a user enters their profile page, they will be able to create their own posts, as well as view the posts that you have created.

 ![image](https://user-images.githubusercontent.com/116207589/213821821-f8aa3e9d-0955-4570-bdf0-6f0c5e04fbb5.png)

+## TODOs

+Currently, there is a bug that will load a post multiple times on scroll.
+- Fix duplicate posts
+- Implement liking feature